anilzen/QTD2024/content/authors/Nimmrichter/_index.md

 ---
 # Display name
-title: Felipe Barra
+title: Stefan Nimmrichter
-weight: 10
+weight: 35
-first_name: Felipe
+first_name: Stefan
-last_name: Barra
+last_name: Nimmrichter

 # Is this the primary user of the site?
 superuser: false